-- Pragma Restrictions should be extended to statically constrain dubious uses of control structures (see 6.31 Unstructured Programming [EWD]). - When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation can affect the result, similar to those specified for use of "in out" or "out" parameters of functions (see 6.24 Side-effects and Order of Evaluation [SAM] and 6.55 Unspecified Behaviour [BQF]). - When appropriate, language-defined checks should be added to reduce the possibility of erroneous execution, such as by disallowing unsynchronized access to shared variables (see 6.56 Undefined Behaviour [EWF]). - Language standards should specify relatively tight boundaries on implementation-defined behaviour whenever possible, and the standard should highlight what levels represent a portable minimum capability on which programmers can rely.
-For languages like Ada that allow user declaration of numeric types, the number of predefined numeric types should be minimized (for example, strongly discourage or disallow declarations of Byte_Integer, Very_Long_Integer, and similar, in package Standard) (see 6.57 Implementation-Defined Behaviour [FAB]). - Ada should consider defining a pragma Restrictions identifier No_Hiding that forbids the use of a declaration that result in a local homograph (see 6.20 Identifier Name Reuse [YOW]). - Ada can add the ability to declare in the specification of a function that it is pure, that is, it has no side effects (see 6.24 Side-effects and Order of Evaluation [SAM]). - Pragma Restrictions can be extended to restrict the use of 'Address attribute to library level static objects (see 6.33 Dangling References to Stack Frames [DCM]). - Future standardization of Ada should consider implementing a language-provided reference counting storage management mechanism for dynamic objects (see 6.38 Deep vs. Shallow Copying [YAN]).
+- Pragma Restrictions may be extended to statically constrain dubious uses of control structures (see 6.31 Unstructured programming [EWD]). - When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation may affect the result, similar to those specified for use of "in out" or "out" parameters of functions (see 6.24 Side-effects and order of evaluation [SAM] and 6.55 Unspecified behaviour [BQF]). - When appropriate, language-defined checks should be added to reduce the possibility of erroneous execution, such as by disallowing unsynchronized access to shared variables (see 6.56 Undefined behaviour [EWF]). - Language standards should specify relatively tight boundaries on implementation-defined behaviour whenever possible, and the standard should highlight what levels represent a portable minimum capability on which programmers can rely.
+For languages like Ada that allow user declaration of numeric types, the number of predefined numeric types should be minimized (for example, strongly discourage or disallow declarations of Byte_Integer, Very_Long_Integer, and similar, in package Standard) (see 6.57 Implementation-defined behaviour [FAB]). - Ada can define a pragma Restrictions identifier No_Hiding that forbids the use of a declaration that result in a local homograph (see 6.20 Identifier name reuse [YOW]). - Ada can add the ability to declare in the specification of a function that it is pure, that is, it has no side effects (see 6.24 Side-effects and order of evaluation of operands [SAM]). - Pragma Restrictions can be extended to restrict the use of 'Address attribute to library level static objects (see 6.33 Dangling references to stack frames [DCM]). - Future standardization of Ada should consider implementing a language-provided reference counting storage management mechanism for dynamic objects (see 6.38 Deep vs. shallow copying [YAN]).